christopherdparker/GetDataCourseProject/CodeBook.md

 3. Combine test and training datasets for  X, Y, and subject into one data frame.
 4. Only include data for the mean and standard deviation of measurements.
 5. Give activities meaning by adding labels to the factor variable from activity_labels.txt
 6. Give meaningful names to the columns.
-These begin with {time, fourier}
+7. Create a tidy dataset with the average of all variables by subject and activity.

-The tidy data frame was written to a file called "tidydata.txt" in the working directory.
+8. Write the tidy data to a file called "tidydata.txt" in the working directory.

 ### Data Dictionary
+The final data contains 180 observations (30 subjects x 6 activities = 180).
 The identifiers are as follows:

-- participant - the participant number (1-30)
+- subjectid - the subject identifier (1-30)
-- activity - the activity description
+- activityid - factor variable for the activity

-The vector information contains 81 rows that are compromised of many elements for each measurement.
-For example "tBodyAcc-mean-X" denotes a measurement of the mean of a person's acceleration along the x axis as calculated using time.
-Below are the list of parameters that appear in the tidy data set:
+The remaining variables contain the average for the subject-activity pair.
+Descriptions of parts of the variables in the order of their appearance in the variables name are:

-- t prefix - measurement was calculated using the time domain
+- time - measurement was calculated using the time domain
-- f prefix- measurement was calculated using the frequency domain
+- fourier - measurement was calculated using the frequency domain
-- Body - the person's own movement
+- body - the person's own movement
-- Gravity - movement due to gravity
+- gravity - movement due to gravity
-- Acc - acceleration - m/s^2
+- accelerometer - acceleration - m/s^2
-- Jerk - jerk - m/s^3
+- jerk - jerk - m/s^3
-- Gyro - angular velocity - radians/s
+- gyroscope - angular velocity - radians/s
-- Mag - magnitude using the Euclidean norm
+- magnitude - magnitude using the Euclidean norm
 - std - standard deviation
 - mean - average
-- x, y, z - which axis the measurement corresponds to
+- dimension {x, y, z} - which axis the measurement corresponds to